by Randall CraigFiled in: Blog, Make It Happen Tipsheet, Social MediaTagged as: Digital Strategy, Engagement

-This week’s action plan: Amongst those in your network, is there a developing critical mass that favors one platform over others?
+Amongst those in your network, is there a developing critical mass that favors one platform over others?
 If you’re not sure, this week, ask.
 And if you aren’t using this channel of communication, give it a try.
-This week, ask your immediate team to join a group “chat” on an instant message platform – if they have already done so already.
+This week, ask your immediate team to join a group “chat” on an instant message platform – if they haven’t done so already.

-Marketing Insight: As important as this channel may be, remember that it is both more intimate, and more immediate.
+Marketing Insight #1: As important as this channel may be, remember that it is both more intimate, and more immediate.
 If you do send messages, respect the social contract you have with your contact, and don’t pester or annoy.
-And also respect the relevant anti-spam laws (eg CAN-SPAM and CASL.)
+And also respect the relevant anti-spam and privacy laws (eg CCPA, GDPR, CAN-SPAM, and CASL.)